Carbon Nanotubes Pass Safety Test

 The work was carried out at the Centre for Drug Delivery Research at the University of London's School of Pharmacy and was led by Kostas Kostarelos, deputy head of the center, in collaboration with organic chemists Alberto Bianco at the CNRS Institute of Molecular & Cellular Biology, in Strasbourg, France, and Maurizio Prato of the University of Trieste, in Italy (Proc.
 Natl.
 Acad.
 Sci.
 USA, published online, dx.doi.org/10.1073/pnas.0509009103).

 "This is the first time carbon nanotubes have been administered intravenously and fundamental pharmacokinetic parameters have been obtained," Kostarelos tells C&EN.
-"It is also the first description of carbon nanotubes circulating in the blood of live animals and the first report showing blood clearance and urine excretion of the nanotubes."
+"It is also the first report showing blood clearance and urine excretion of the nanotubes."

 From the point of view of biomedical applications, identifying the pharmacological limitations and advantages of such nanostructures is imperative for any kind of therapeutic or diagnostic application that involves administering or implanting carbon nanotubes in patients, he notes.